btroller/btroller.github.io/index.md

 * CSC 307: Introduction to Software Engineering (Agile development in Java with best practices)
 * CSC 453: Introduction to Operating Systems (primarily MINIX)
-* CSC 445: Theory of Computation
+* CSC 445: Theory of Computation (theory of formal languages and automata)
 * CSC 357: Systems Programming (ANSI C and low-level UNIX/Linux development)
-* CSC 436: Mobile Application Development (iOS Development with Swift)
+* CSC 436: Mobile Application Development (iOS Development in Swift)
 * CSC 349: Design and Analysis of Algorithms
 * CSC 348: Discrete Structures (Logic, Proofs, and Structures)
 * CSC 315: Computer Architecture (MIPS Assembly and hardware design of CPUs)